Kurukshetra War: Day 4

-Bhishma commands the Kaurava army to move on the offensive.
+Bhishma commands the Kaurava Army to move on the offensive.
 When the Kauravas form a chakravyuha, Abhimanyu enters it but is surrounded and attacked by Kaurava princes.
 Arjuna joins to help him.
 Bhima appears and attacks the Kauravas.
-Duryodhana sends a huge force of elephants at Bhima, who leaves his chariot and attacks them singlehandedly with his iron mace.
+Duryodhana sends a huge force of war elephants at Bhima, who leaves his chariot and attacks them singlehandedly with his iron mace.
 The elephants scatter and stampede into the Kaurava forces.
-Duryodhana orders an all-out attack on Bhima, who kills eight of Duryodhana's brothers before being struck by an arrow from Dushasana, the second-eldest Kaurava, in the chest and sat down in his chariot dazed.
+Duryodhana orders an all-out attack on Bhima, who kills eight of Duryodhana's brothers before being struck by an arrow from Dushasana, the second-eldest Kaurava, in the chest and sits down in his chariot dazed.

 At the end of the fourth day, Duryodhana goes to Bhisma and asks him how could the Pandavas, facing a superior force against them, have the upper hand.
 Bhishma says that the Pandavas have justice on their side and advises Duryodhana to seek peace.

 Day 5

-The Pandava army suffers from Bhishma's attacks.
+The Pandava Army suffers from Bhishma's attacks.
 Satyaki is being beaten by Drona, but Bhima drives by and rescues him.
 Arjuna kills thousands of soldiers sent by Duryodhana to attack him.
 Bhima engages Bhishma in a duel with no clear winner.
-Drupada and his son Shikandi go to help Bhima, but they are stopped by Vikarna, one of Duryodhana's brothers, who attacks and injures them badly.
+Drupada and his son Shikhandi go to help Bhima, but they are stopped by Vikarna, one of Duryodhana's brothers, who attacks and injures them badly.

 Day 6

 Drona kills many Pandava soldiers and both armies' formations are broken.
 Bhima penetrates the Kaurava formation and attacks Duryodhana, who is defeated but rescued.
-The Upapandavas (sons of Draupadi) fight against Ashwathama and destroy his chariot.
+The Upapandavas (sons of Draupadi) fight against Ashwatthama and destroy his chariot.

 Day 7

-Drona kills Shanka, one of Virata's son.
-Yuyuthsu is injured by Kripacharya in a sword fight.
+Drona kills Shanka, one of Virata's sons.
+Yuyutsu is injured by Kripa in a sword fight.
 Nakula and Sahadeva fight Duryodhana's brothers but are overwhelmed by the number of them.

 Day 8

 Bhima kills 17 of Dhritarashtra's sons.
 Iravan, the son of Arjuna, kills five of Shakuni's brothers.
-Duryodhana deploys the Rakshasa fighter Alamvusha, who kills Iravan.
+Duryodhana deploys the Rakshasa warrior Alambusha, who kills Iravan.

 Day 9

 Bhishma destroys Pandava armies.
 Arjuna heads to Bhishma but fights him half-heartedly.
 Krishna, overwhelmed by anger at the apparent inability of Arjuna to kill Bhishma, rushes towards the Kaurava commander.
-Ghatotkacha kills the demon Alambusha.
+Ghatotkacha kills the rakshasa Alambusha.

-Realising that the war could not be won as long as Bhishma was standing, Krishna suggests placing a eunuch in the field to face him.
+Realising that the war could not be won as long as Bhishma was standing, Krishna suggests placing a transgender in the field to face him.